 2021 is the Chinese year of the ox, which is the symbol of diligence, persistence, and honesty.

-We present to you 5 such stocks, listed on U.S. Stock changes, that synchronize with this symbol and will be game-changers in the coming months.
+We present to you 5 such stocks, listed on U.S. Stock exchanges, that synchronize with this symbol and will be game-changers in the coming months.

 1.Niu Technologies.
 (NIU)

 Niu Technologies, the Chinese electric scooter maker, looks like it will be a long-term winner.